-The admissions policy of St Nicolas Academy is, while there are adequate places, to offer a place to all applicants irrespective of gender, religion, ethnicity or country of origin, disability or academic ability.
+The admissions policy of St John's Church of England Academy is, while there are adequate places, to offer a place to all applicants irrespective of gender, religion, ethnicity or country of origin, disability or academic ability.
 Where applications exceed places available, offers will be made in accordance with the oversubscription criteria.